seapath/cockpit-cluster-dashboard/README.md

 # cockpit-cluster-dashboard

-This is a [Cockpit](https://cockpit-project.org/) plugin displaying general information about a Seapath cluster.
+This is a [Cockpit](https://cockpit-project.org/) plugin displaying general information about a SEAPATH cluster.

-Informations displayed:
+Information displayed:
 - Pacemaker node status
 - Pacemaker cluster status
-- Pacemaker ressources status (including VMs)
+- Pacemaker resources status (including VMs)
 - Ceph status (OSD, MON, MGR, Pool RBD)

-This plugin requires administrative access to display all the informations.
+This plugin requires administrative access to display all the information.

 ## Getting and building the source

 This React project uses npm as package manager.

-The first build of the plugin requires to run the following command that will install the dependances defined in the package.json.
+The first build of the plugin requires to run the following command that will install the dependencies defined in the package.json.
 It will also build the sources on the directory /dist.
 ```
 npm run init
 ```